 The scenario in which this employee, without structure or guidance, starts contributing to achieving the team's goals is Newbie Free Riding.
 The rest of the team invested little to nothing into the new hire and still, they benefit from their contributions to the team.

-Since community smells are latent and hard to perceive for a newcomer, a new developer may not realize they are experiencing this community smell into well past the onboarding process.
+Since community smells are latent and hard to perceive for a newcomer, a new developer may not realize they are experiencing this community smell until well past the onboarding process.

 Fig 3.
 Two little shetland ponies, innocent and lost looking for someone to lead them.